EyasuTeshome/shifttracker/job-search/pointers-to-consider-when-searching-for-a-good-fitting-job.md

-# Pointers to consider when searching for a good fitting job
+# Pointers to consider when searching for a good-fitting job

 - **Check the level of experience they are looking for:** Most job descriptions will ask for a certain number of years of experience which you can use as a benchmark to determine if you want to apply or not.
 Junior developer roles tend to require 1-3 years' experience, mid-senior roles tend to require 3 - 6 years' experience, and senior roles tend to require 7+ years of experience.
 If you have just started your coding journey and do not have 1 year of experience, it is still important to apply to junior roles, leveraging your Microverse training, elevator pitch, and personalized cover letter to help you stand out.